CephalofairGames/frosthaven-faq/index.md

 **Can my Shadow tokens open doors?
 Can they go to unrevealed rooms?
 Can they be placed on hexes with closed doors?** No. Closed doors are treated as Walls until opened, and only characters can open doors (barring any specific scenario rules which overrule that).

-**If I draw multiple Heal Ally modifier draws, do they combine into one heal, or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one ally, or split them up to heal two or more.
-All heals to one ally are combined into a single heal, and are not treated as multiple Heal 1's.

 **Do shadows I have to remove because I'm over the limit count for my Masteries?** Yes.

 **Call of the Abyss (1, top) - Can I have more than one character token on an enemy?** Not using this card, no. If you choose a different enemy to ‘mark’ on a later attack, first remove your character token from the enemy it’s on and then place it on your new choice.